Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

 Cable-tie flails are not implemented.

 #### Functions which use these elements ####

 * #### `grab_routine()`
-    The function `grab_routine()` is used throught out the code to pick up **silver tokens** and placeing them right behind tajectory of the robot.
+    The function `grab_routine()` is used throughout the code to pick up **silver tokens** and place them right behind the trajectory of the robot.
      What the function does is:

-     * letting the robot grab the object right infront it,
+   * letting the robot grab the object right in front of it,
-     * moveing it right behind itself,
+   * moving it right behind itself,
    * releasing it,
-     * backing up a bit in oder to not hit the token,
+   * backing up a bit in order to not hit the token,
    * turning back to the original trajectory,
-     * and keep moveing forward.
+   * and keep moving forward.

   `grab_routine()` is called inside the main function only when the robot is very close to a silver token.
-The control on the relative distance between the robot and the token makes the robot always grab the object avoiding mistaks during the use of the `grab()` function.
+The control on the relative distance between the robot and the token makes the robot always grab the object avoiding mistakes during the use of the `grab()` function.

     **Arguments**:
     * *NONE*